fanbinqi/FFBNet/README.md

 # Put vgg16_reducedfc.pth, and mobilenet_1.pth in a new folder weights and
 python train_test_mob.py or python train_test_vgg.py
 ```
+#Personal advice: when use Mobilenet v1 to train voc datasets, use a higher learning rate at the beginning, The convergence effect may be better.

 If you are interested in this project, please QQ me (374873360)